mekas/mb1313600022/1313618017/README.md

 ### Fruitin App
-nuty is an application that displays the nutrition of various fruits.
+Fruitin is an application that displays the nutrition of various fruits.
 This application will help users to find some of the nutritional content in the fruit.

 ### Target Segment
 * Users in general